ctolan/ctolan.github.io/_posts/2019-01-27-Day-1-Azure-Pipeline-Project.md

 *Sidebar - you probably dont need to do this
 I’ll create a new Git Repo and sync up what I just downloaded with the repo.
 To do this I unhide the .git folder and then deleted it (that removes any link to the other git repo), then I initialised the folder as a new git repo, added all the files, committed them and pushed up to the new remote location.

+Note: I will work from the BP-2019 repo so I can push changes without impacting the orignal project.

 ```bash
 $ git init
 Initialized empty Git repository in C:/Code/BP-2019/.git/